evandcoleman/alfred-itunes-dj/README.md

 ### Advanced Users

-You can `clone` or `fork` this repository and use `rake install` to install it.
+You can `clone` or `fork` this repository, `git submodule update --init` and then use `rake install` to install it.
 This method creates a symlink in the Alfred workflows directory.
 This method is more suitable for developers.